Suburban Rail Loop: SRL Airport (Melbourne Airport Rail)

 The under-construction Melbourne Airport rail link between the airport and Sunshine station will form the SRL Airport section of the loop, with one intermediate station at Keilor East.
-Trains will not continue onto Werribee, however, but will run into the Melbourne CBD via the Metro Tunnel.
+This section will not be connected to SLR East and SRL North, but instead be part of the conventional rail network and run into the Melbourne CBD via Sunshine and the Metro Tunnel.
 Interchange would be required at Melbourne Airport station and Sunshine station to connect with other sections of the SRL.

 This section would be mostly constructed along the existing railway corridor at surface level, commencing construction at the same time as the SRL East section in 2022.
-It is planned to open in 2029.
+It was originally planned to open in 2029-2030, however, that date was pushed back to 2033 following a dispute over whether to construct the airport station above ground or underground.

 SRL West

 Apart from the termini at Sunshine and Werribee, the Strategic Assessment did not identify specific routes, intermediate stations or connections to other lines for SRL West, and suggested it would be the final section constructed.
-The Western Rail Plan published by Transport for Victoria in October 2018 suggested that the role of SRL West could be undertaken by electrifying the Deer Park - West Werribee line to Wyndham Vale station as an extension of the radial suburban network, and extending the Werribee line to meet it at Wyndham Vale.
+The Western Rail Plan published by Transport for Victoria in October 2018 suggested that the role of SRL West could be undertaken by electrifying the Deer Park – West Werribee line to Wyndham Vale station as an extension of the radial suburban network, and extending the Werribee line to meet it at Wyndham Vale.
 Later documents released by the government confirmed that Wyndham Vale would become an interchange station.